 I remember sitting in our kitchen one day contemplating how I could escape my life and start over with another woman.
 I believed that I couldn’t ever be as close to a man as I could a woman.

 In all actuality, I had a great life.
 I had a wonderful husband and an adorable little boy who I loved so much, but the longing in my heart to have a deep connection with someone was always at the forefront of my mind.

-Two years would go by before I told my husband about the pornography and everything I was wrestling with, and that was one of the most difficult things I have ever done.
+Two years would go by before I told my husband about everything I was wrestling with, and that was one of the most difficult things I have ever done.
 He was understandably devastated, and I wasn’t sure our marriage would ever heal.
 I had no idea what my next step would be.